AirPod EMF Radiation: Risks, Safety, and Expert Advice

 Here is a video example of another gentleman measuring the RF radiation emissions from the AirPods Pro so you can get a more visual example.

-This is the big question that I think we need to answer, and really, in order to answer it there are a few things that we need to talk about.
+This is the big question that I think we need to answer, and really, to answer it there are a few things that we need to talk about.

-First of all, we’ve established that Airpods and Airpods Pro do in fact emit RF radiation, but we haven’t talked yet about whether that radiation is actually dangerous for humans.
+First of all, we've established that Airpods and AirPod Pros do in fact emit RF radiation, but we haven't talked yet about whether that radiation is actually dangerous for humans.

 Even regulatory agencies recognize that too much EMF radiation exposure is harmful, which is why they put in place limits like SAR in the first place.

-However, many experts, including doctors and scientists believe that these guidelines developed first in 1998 and yet to be updated, do not do an adequate job of protecting the public.
+Many experts, including doctors and scientists, believe that these guidelines developed first in 1998 and yet to be updated, do not do an adequate job of protecting the public.

 In fact, before you found this article you may have come across articles mentioning that “250 scientists warn of Airpod cancer risk,” or something to that effect.